 If you enjoy geocaching, you will find some well-hidden ones at Tabor Woods, Trout Ponds Prairie, and Kings Corner.
 Some of our members have already found these and we hope you enjoy your hunt as well.

 On any given day, you can expect to find equestrians enjoying our trails.
 We're very fortunate to have nearly 30 miles of riding trails available for our use and we encourage visiting riders to enjoy them as well.

 > To find out more about our equestrian community and the use of these trails, click here.

 > To learn more about our annual Mane Event open trail ride, click here.

 Riders are asked to wear a helmut and exercise caution at all times when using our trails.

 Dogs are welcome on our hiking trails, provided they are leashed at all times.
 It’s especially important to keep your pet on a leash and under your control whenever you encounter a horse.
 Most horses are very comfortable with dogs, but if a dog suddenly comes down a trail, seemingly out of nowhere, it could easily spook a horse.
 This can be very dangerous for the rider.
 We ask that you keep your dog at your side, exchange pleasant greetings so both horse and dog know you’re friendly, and let the rider pass quietly.

 Some of our trails (King's Corner) are available for cross-country skiing during the winter months.
 During this time, equestrians are not allowed on these trails in order to keep them properly groomed for skiers.

 We hope you will enjoy yourselves on the Caledonia Conservancy trails, and ask that you respect private property and treat nature as well as it treats you.
-If you'd like further information on our trails and a map, please contact us.
+If you'd like further information, please contact us.